levigutt/testsimple-php/readme.md

 ```

 ## CAVEATS

+The test suite for `testsimple-php` is written in `testsimple-php`,
+make of that what you will.

 When specifying the number of tests, the actual number of tests reported will
 be one higher since this literally adds a test at the end to validate the